CHRISTOPHER M. SCHMIDT

 Chris is an attorney with a broad practice that includes general civil litigation, employment advising, and representing clients at the appellate level.

-As a member of the firm’s litigation practice group, Chris represents clients for a wide variety of claims in both state and federal court.
+As a member of the firm’s litigation practice group, Chris represents clients for a wide variety of claims in both federal and state court.
 A major area of his litigation practice includes representing companies and individuals in employment-related disputes, such as those involving alleged discrimination, harassment, retaliation, trade secrets, and interference with business relationships.
 Another large part of his practice involves representing political subdivisions on claims involving the Constitution, civil rights, the Political Subdivision Tort Claims Act, the Open Meetings Act, and other claims.
 Chris also regularly works with clients on claims involving premises liability, personal injury, professional liability, and construction.

 Chris is an active member of the firm’s employment practice group as well.
 He takes a proactive approach with companies large and small by providing counsel, mitigating risk, and maximizing positive outcomes during the decision-making process; reviewing and revising employee handbooks and agreements to ensure legal compliance; conducting training, for a company’s workforce and/or managers; leading pre-suit investigations into allegations of misconduct; presenting to lawyers and companies alike about the ever-evolving landscape of employment law; and defending companies through the administrative process and litigation, when a claim arises.